 Reasons to Put Your Bed On the Floor (Or Not to)

 Blood Circulation in Your Body Will Improve

 People who sleep on the floor have better blood circulation as compared to those who sleep on beds.
 Sleeping on the ground allows your body to take a more natural posture as compared to sleeping on beds allowing for proper blood circulation.

 Scoliosis is a medical condition in which your spine develops an unnatural curve.
 This condition is more likely to affect people who sleep on beds since most beds’ frames are not properly balanced to protect the spine.
 Most of the people who sleep on the ground have been reported to have less back and neck pains since they rarely suffer from scoliosis.
 Some have reported the disappearance of all forms of back pains.
 Sleeping with the mattress on the floor aligns your body properly in a natural posture enabling your body to evenly distribute pressure thus allowing blood to flow without getting obstructed.

 Get Sleep Easily

 It is usually very difficult to fall asleep without the optimum temperature in your bedroom.
-When it gets hot, your body temperature increases leading to restlessness and lack of sleep, you find yourself waking up multiple times interfering with your sleeping pattern, the famous blog Free Your Spine mentions.
+When it gets hot, your body temperature increases leading to restlessness and lack of sleep, you find yourself waking up multiple times interfering with your sleeping pattern.
 Having your mattress nearer the floor exposes you to cooler air that enables your body to relax due to the cooling effect.
 This cool air enables you to sleep easily.
 In addition to keeping you cool and preventing you from sweating when sleeping, the cool air also aids your respiratory system.